The Collation and Annotation of Saṃyuktāgama: Background

 However, over time the Chinese Samyuktagama was downgraded due to its Hinayana status.
-Over time its sequence was disarranged and scrolls were lost and became incomplete.
-Coupled with inaccurate transcribing and inaccurate complement, it became difficult to read.
+Over time its sequence was disarranged and scrolls were lost and it became incomplete.
+Coupled with inaccurate transcription and an inaccurate complement, thus the Chinese Samyuktagama became difficult to read.

 The Book

 The authors based their work on previous research done by Lucheng, Yinshun, and other scholars.
-Other referenced works included translations by Xuanzang (602–664) and Yijing, Tripitaka Koreana (used as the master copy), Fangshan Stone carving Tripitaka, and Zhaocheng Jin Tripitaka.
+Other referenced works included the translations by Xuanzang (602–664) and Yijing, Tripitaka Koreana (used as the master copy), Fangshan Stone carving Tripitaka, and Zhaocheng Jin Tripitaka.
 Referenced Pali works included Southern Pali Tipitaka, Northern Matika, various editions of Agama, Sarvastivada Abhidharma, and Sarvastivada Vinayapitaka.

-According to the authors, their translation and compilation has three major achievements.
+According to the authors, their translation and compilation have three major achievements.

 The first is that they compiled the text into categories, retrieved lost sections of the text, and reordered the text.
 They corrected errors made in previous translations.
 Two lost scrolls from Pali Canon were translated to make the text more complete.

 The second is that the Chinese version of the text was collated with the Pali Canon.
 Ancient texts were annotated with ancient texts.

 The third achievement is that southern versions of the texts were compared with the northern versions to determine their common source.

 Authors

 Wang Jianwei (born 1958) and Jin Hui (b.
 1971) graduated from East China Normal University and learned the Pāli Canon from Ven.
 Prof. Dhammadinna at University of Kelaniya Sri Lanka.
-Since 2000 they have also established Āgamārāma and have published works in China and abroad.
+Since 2000 they have also established Āgamārāma and published works in China and abroad.
 Their works include Chronicle of Zen Master Laiguo, and The True Meaning of Life.